 Local people in the world’s poorest and most energy-deprived communities build local electricity companies that utilize local renewable resources to deliver local solutions at no additional cost to local buyers.
 Each partner company becomes a profit-making entity ultimately owned by its community.
 The entire community participates in the success of the local electricity business, and profits are reinvested in community empowerment through economic development and learning.

-To date, IEEE Smart Village has achieved considerable success with pilots in Cameroon, Haiti, Kenya, Nigeria and South Sudan.
-Potential NGO partners have been identified in Burkina Faso, Gambia, India, Malawi, Namibia and Zambia, and future implementations are planned in many more countries.
+To date, IEEE Smart Village has achieved considerable success with projects in Cameroon, Haiti, Kenya, Nigeria, Uganda, South Sudan, Zambia, Papua New Guinea, Uttar Pradesh, India and Ladakh India.
+Potential NGO partners have been identified in Burkina Faso, Gambia, Ghana, Tanzania, Malawi, Ethiopia, Zimbabwe and future implementations are planned in more countries.

 Now, a major fundraising initiative is underway to help enable IEEE Smart Village to: